lajohnston/smslib/README.md

 ### Decoupled

 SMSLib modules are independent of one another so you can pick or choose only the ones you want.
+For convenience you can just include `smslib.asm` and this will pull them all in for you and WLA-DX will only assemble the code you actually use.

 ### Namespaced prefixes